Conversions are More Important Than Conventional Wisdom

 Myth: Target more of your best customers

-Reality: Test new waters
+Reality: Test new audience targeting strategies

 Your best customers are your best customers because they find value in your product – and every marketer knows how important it is to find more of the best.
 You concentrate on one segment to become a dominant player in your market.